The cross-section measurement for the $^3{\textrm H}(e,e'K^+)nn\Lambda$ reaction: Experiment

 HRS-L and HRS-R were used for the detection of the $e'$ and $K^+$, respectively.
 Each spectrometer is composed of three quadrupole and one dipole magnets~(QQDQ).
 The optical features of the HRSs are basically identical.
 The path length from the target to the focal plane is $23.4~\rm{m}$.
 The designed momentum resolution is $\Delta p/p = 1\times10^{-4}$~(FWHM).
 However, the momentum resolution was limited because of the materials, particularly for the target cell.
 An expected energy resolution in a resulting spectrum for which the effects from the target cell material etc. were taken into account is described in Sec.~\ref{sec::Energy Resolution}.

-The configurations of the spectrometers were similar.
-Each spectrometer had vertical drift chambers (VDC) for the particle tracking~\cite{Fissum2001}, plastic scintillation detectors (S0 and S2) for the time-of-flight measurement, and Cherenkov detectors for the particle identification~\cite{Marrone2008}.
+The configurations of the spectrometers were similar to each other.
+Each spectrometer had vertical drift chambers (VDC) for the particle tracking~\cite{Fissum2001} and plastic scintillation detectors (S0 and S2) for the time-of-flight measurement, which were installed in this order from the upstream.
+Cherenkov detectors were installed between S0 and S2 for the particle identification~\cite{Marrone2008}.
 The plastic scintillation detectors were used for a data-taking trigger with the following condition: $\rm{(S0\otimes S2)_L \otimes (S0\otimes S2)_R}$, where the subscripts L and R represent the hit conditions for HRS-L and HRS-R, respectively.
 The Cherenkov detectors were not used for the main trigger but were used in the off-line analyses.
 A $\rm{CO_2}$-gas Cherenkov detector was used to remove $\pi^-$'s in the HRS-L. In HRS-R, on the other hand, two of the aerogel-Cherenkov detectors (AC1 and AC2; refractive indices of $n=1.015$ and $1.055$, respectively) were used to remove the background $\pi^+$'s and protons as shown in Sec.~\ref{sec:Particle identification}.